Jurickson Profar Player Props: Rockies vs. Diamondbacks

-Jurickson Profar -- hitting .205 with a double, a home run, seven walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.
+After going 2-for-4 in his last game, Jurickson Profar and the Colorado Rockies face the Arizona Diamondbacks (who will start Ryne Nelson) at 3:10 PM ET on Sunday.

-In his last game, he racked up two hits (going 2-for-4) against the Diamondbacks.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Diamondbacks.

 Jurickson Profar Game Info & Props vs. the Diamondbacks